DE-IBH/b3lb-docs/docs/source/index.rst

    This project uses BigBlueButton and is not endorsed or certified by BigBlueButton Inc. BigBlueButton and the BigBlueButton Logo are trademarks of BigBlueButton Inc.

+This documentation is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.

 .. toctree::
    :hidden: